juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - <b>Only works for ALB & CLB </b> (CLB only supports one SSL certificates)
   - <b>Supported in Cloudfront</b> also

+### Connection Draining (De-registration delay)
+- When an instance is to be de-registered from the ELB, the in-flight requests being served by that instance are given some pre-defined time to complete before the ELB de-register it.
+- ELB stops sending new requests to the EC2 instance which is de-registering
+- Set manually (0 to 3600 seconds) <b>(default : 300 secondss)</b>
+> For instances behind an ELB and using ASG, increase the de-registration delay to ensure that the in-flight are completed before the ELB deregisters an instance which is to be terminated by the ASG.

+### Access Logs
+- Captures detailed information about requests sent to the load balancer
+- Used to analyze traffic patterns and troubleshoot issues
+- Disabled by default

+Misc
+- Security Group fro a public facing ELB
+  - ELB will be publicly available on the internet, so its security group should allow HTTP and HTTPS traffic from anywhere.
+EC2 should only allow traffic from the ELB, so its security group should allow HTTP requests from ELB's security group

 ___

 # Storage